20031907-DBS/Project_News_WebApp/README.md

 conclude: This platform represents a refreshing shift from the traditional, corporate-dominated news ecosystem to one that empowers individual writers and restores trust in the news cycle

 ![Untitled Diagram](https://github.com/user-attachments/assets/687e9a07-616f-4293-80ce-68cf7d065f0a)
 API: [NewsAPI.org]

-## MVP of product no greater than 30 days .
-2 weeks being minimum
-This Project will continue to build to its fullest potential